fvaleri/strimzi-debugging/sessions/007/README.md

 my-cluster-kafka-3   1/1     Running   0          2m30s
 ```

-By default, the new broker will sit there idle, until new partitions are crated and assigned to it.
 One option to put some load on the new broker is to use the `kafka-reassign-partitions.sh` tool to move existing data.
 We only have one topic here, but you may have hundreds of them, where some of them are busier than others.
-You would need a custom procedure to figure out which replica changes can be done in order to redistribute the load evenly, also considering available disk space and preferred replicas.
+You would need a custom procedure to figure out which replica changes can be done in order to improve the balance, also considering available disk space and preferred replicas.
-The result of this procedure would be a `reassign.json` file describing the desired partition state for each topic, that we can directly pass to the tool.
+The result of this procedure would be a `reassign.json` file describing the desired partition state for each topic that we can pass to the tool.

 ```sh
 $ krun_kafka